Connect with us

 CP: I mean, I suppose for someone who recognizes the negative space, it’s intensely frustrating to know that there are all these gaps and all these silences that, as a society, we just skip over and we don’t notice that they’re there.

-This is why I start the book with the Simone de quotation about representation being the work of men, and how they describe the world from their own point of view – which they confuse with the absolute truth.
+This is why I start the book with the Simone de Beauvoir quotation about representation being the work of men, and how they describe the world from their own point of view – which they confuse with the absolute truth.
 I f—–g love that quote so much.
 Because I feel like it sums up my book in a quotation because it’s not about these men having deliberately described the world and excluded women from it.
 They think that’s really what it is like.
 They think they’re really talking about the real world and they don’t see these absent presences, this silent figure of the woman.

 But as a woman, you’re constantly knocking up against it, against the ways in which the world has not been designed for you.
 And having done the research I’ve done, I now experience the world in quite a different way than I did before, and it’s not a more comfortable way – it’s a much more uncomfortable way, because I’m constantly frustrated.

-And of course, when it to it’s something that one thinks about a lot – you know, has this drug been tested in my body, is this the correct dosage for me, do they know how this drug interacts, and what if I’m on contraception, have they actually done any research?
+And of course, when it comes to health care it’s something that one thinks about a lot – you know, has this drug been tested in my body, is this the correct dosage for me, do they know how this drug interacts, and what if I’m on contraception, have they actually done any research?
 And nine times out of 10, no, they haven’t.
 Or they don’t know how the menstrual cycle might interact with it.

 So it’s intensely frustrating and sometimes frightening, I think, to then just experience the world in which, for the most part, we are still speaking gender-neutrally when we’re talking about men.

-MT: You about how this is an age-old problem – we live in a world made by men with men in mind.
+MT: You talk about how this is an age-old problem – we live in a world made by men with men in mind.
 Can you tell us why, in a world that increasingly relies on “Big Data,” it matters so much more?
 How it becomes deadly, even?

 CP: Yeah, so I mean, the gap in data for women is already deadly, if you’re thinking anywhere from car design to health care, but the real danger is becoming exponential, because of the introduction of AI into every single part of our world.
 And the problem with developing AI using bad data, biased data, is that machine learning is not like a human, in that it doesn’t simply reflect our biases back at us – it amplifies them.